Prajithp/mod_reverseproxy/README.md

 NOTES:

-- If mod\_cloudflare or mod\_remoteip are already loaded on the same web server, the server will crash because both modules try to set the remote IP to a different value.
+- If mod\_cloudflare or mod\_remoteip are already loaded on the same web server, the web server will crash because both modules try to set the remote IP to a different value.